strapi/strapi/docs/v3.x/getting-started/ruby.md

 ### Create a Ruby file

-Be sure to have Ruby installed on your computer
+Be sure to have Ruby installed on your computer.

 ```bash
 mkdir ruby-app && cd ruby-app